mimvoid/nix-config/README.md

 - Flakes
   - [NixOS & Flakes Book][n9]
   - [Very helpful guide to Nix flakes][n10]
   - Nix flakes may seem daunting at first, but they make it super easy to add extra sources and configuration options.
-Plus, they're declarative while nix channels are not
+Plus, they're declarative while nix channels are not.
-- [Nix User Repository][n11]
+- [Nix User Repository (NUR)][n11]
 - [User-maintained NixOS wiki][n12]
   - [Nix applications and ecosystem][n13]
 - [Remember to optimize your NixOS storage][n14]